Carrot and Rosemary Cake with Labneh and Cacao Butter Frosting

 1. Preheat the oven to 180°C (350°F).
 Lightly grease and line a 20×7.5-centimeter (8x-3-inch) round cake tin with baking paper.

 2. Combine the carrot, apple, and walnuts in a large bowl.

 3. Blend the dates, eggs, maple syrup, macadamia oil, and apple cider vinegar together in a food processor until smooth.
 Add to the carrot mixture along with the rosemary and stir to combine.

 4. Whisk the almond meal, buckwheat flour, arrowroot, baking powder, cinnamon, bicarbonate of soda, and nutmeg together in a medium bowl.
 Add to the wet carrot mixture and stir to combine.
 Pour into the prepared tin.

-5. Bake for 1 hour and 15 minutes, or until a skewer comes out clean when inserted into the centre of the cake.
-Remove from the oven, cover with a clean dish towel and leave in the tin for 10 minutes to cool slightly.
+5. Bake for 1 hour and 15 minutes, or until a skewer inserted into the center of the cake comes out clean.
+Remove from the oven, cover with a clean dish towel, and leave in the tin for 10 minutes to cool slightly.